BoLeiChen/FLoc/README.md

 │           ├── desdf
 │               ├── ...
 ```
-For the Structured3D dataset, please see the README in the s3d folder.
+For the Structured3D dataset, please see the README in the s3d and s3d/process folders.

 ## Usage
 ### Evaluate the observation models
 ```